MileHacker Logo

 Cultural and Historical Context

 Brazilian cuisine is a rich fusion.
-Nova Iguaçu's food scene embraces this diversity.
+Nova Iguaçu'the culinary scene embraces this diversity.
 It focuses on traditional Brazilian comfort food, hearty dishes, and fresh ingredients.

 The region's history as an agricultural hub influences the use of local produce.